 Do you remember the kinds of fish that are able to inhale air while swimming above the water’s surface?
 When we speak about large marine mammals, we’re referring to things like short-beaked dolphins, humpback whales, cetaceans, beluga whales, and other similar species.

 This comprised of eight suborders, 19 families, 111 taxa, and around 800 species of fish.
 Eels are ray-finned fish that belong to this order.
-Eels go through a significant metamorphosis from their early larval stage to their final adult state, and the vast majority of them are carnivores.
+Eels go through a significant metamorphosis from their early larval stage to their final adult state.
+The vast majority of them are carnivores.

 Special fish species: Walking catfish, Lungfish, Siamese fighting fish

-There is now a decent understanding of the separate impact that stressors including such exposure to air and water temperature have on endpoints such as physiologic disruption, behavioral impairment, and death whenever it pertains to fishing for fish that you may unleash once you catch them.
+There is now a decent understanding of the separate impact that stressors including.
+Such exposure to air and water temperature have on endpoints.
+Such as physiologic disruption, behavioral impairment, and death whenever it pertains to fishing line for fish that you may unleash once you catch them.

 On the other hand, there is a paucity of information about the multiplication or interacting nature of these many stresses.(Gingerich et al., 2007)